nisaacdz/KwameAiInternChallenge/README.md

 ## Instructions for Use:
-- Navigate the terminal to src folder.
-- Open the index.js file and update the lawfileUrls variable with the relevant file urls.
-- Alternatively, move the test files to the input directory and update the lawfileUrls variable.
+- Move the test files to the input directory and update the lawfileUrls variable.
 - Run the command `node index.js`

 ### Footnote